 The additional tutorials would be;

 - In-Text Advertising and Sample Campaign – learn how to acquire and test for this type of traffic.

-- CPA Mobile Mayhem – consist of 4 modules to help you understand about mobile traffic and how to acquire them.
+- CPA Mobile Mayhem – consists of 4 modules to help you understand mobile traffic and how to acquire them.

 - Solo Ads Guide